Black-Monster87/shellter_debian/shellter-3.0/shellter/readme.txt

 Shellter offers two main modes of operation as described below.

-Basic Mode:
+Auto Mode:
 -----------

-Basic Mode supports command line.
+Auto Mode supports command line.
 Run Shellter with -h argument to see more information about it.

 If command line is not used, the following options must be set individually by